 On the site :

-A series of articles entitled “Did you know” tells the life of Lapérouse and the expedition.
+A series of articles entitled “Did you know” tells the life of Lapérouse and some of the highlights of his expedition around the world.
+This series sometimes focuses on “companions” of the navigator in this adventure.

 On the Web